deskangel/popclip-exts/ChatGPT.popclipext/Readme.md

 # ChatGPT

-PopClip extension to send the selected text to [OpenAI](https://openai.com/)'s GPT-3.5 and GPT-4 chat API, and append the response.
+PopClip extension to send the selected text to ChatGPT API Endpoint and get the translated text.

 **Note: Requires pre-paid API credits on your OpenAI account.
 API usage is not included in ChatGPT Plus subscripiton.**

 ## Description

-### Actions

-The main action, **Chat**, sends the selected text to OpenAI and appends the response as a new line.

-The previous messages in the chat are sent along with each new message, allowing an extended dialogue with the AI.

-Modifiers:

-- Hold Shift(⇧) to copy just the response to the clipboard.

-- Hold Option(⌥)-Shift(⇧) to paste the response over the selection.

-The **Reset** action (broom icon) clears the current chat history to start a fresh conversation.

 ### Configuration